vavruska/phpBB-3.1-upcomingbirthdays/README.md

 phpBB 3.1 Upcoming Birthday List extension

 Extension will display those users who have a birthday coming as per the settings in the ACP (under the "load" and "Board features" settings).
 Loading of Birthdays must be set to display in the ACP.
+This is a port of the phpBB 3.0.x mod written by Lefty74.

 [![Build Status](https://travis-ci.org/RMcGirr83/phpBB-3.1-upcomingbirthdays.svg?branch=master)](https://travis-ci.org/RMcGirr83/phpBB-3.1-upcomingbirthdays)